Golden Disc Awards: Award categories

-As of the 34th Golden Disc Awards, there were two grand prizes: Album of the Year (also known as Album Daesang) and Digital Song of the Year (also known as Digital Song Daesang).
+As of the 40th Golden Disc Awards, there were three grand prizes: Album of the Year (also known as Album Daesang), Digital Song of the Year (also known as Digital Song Daesang), and Artist of the Year (also known as Artist Daesang).
 Main prizes (also known as Bonsang) are awarded to multiple artists in both the Album and Digital Song categories.
 The grand prize winners are chosen from the main prize winners.